A Colorful Vegan Christmas

 This hearty combination of seitan, bell peppers, and portabella mushrooms is so easy to throw together, yet makes a festive main dish for special occasions.
 It’s a great centerpiece for a vegan Easter dinner, for example, and would be just as good for a Christmas menu.
 When you’re preparing a multi-course meal, it’s so nice when the entree can be made at the last minute with little hands-on time.
 If any of your family or guests eat gluten-free, this is obviously not the choice for them.
 Recipe adapted from Vegan Holiday Kitchen.
 Photos by Susan Voisin.

-A warming soup with the cheering color of carrots and the zesty flavor of citrus and ginger, this soup is great as everyday fare as well as an opener for winter holiday meals. more→
+A warming soup with the cheering color of carrots and the zesty flavor of citrus and ginger, this soup is great as everyday fare as well as a first course for winter holiday meals. more→

 Here’s a warming soup with an appealing golden color.
 The natural sweetness of the sweet potatoes gives this soup a surprising flavor twist.
 Serve as a first course for festive holiday meals, or as a comforting bowlful for everyday meals. more→